Safer vehicles

 Airbags

-Most new cars now have front and side driver and passenger airbags.
-However it is important to realise that these alone are not an adequate safety measure in a serious crash.
-There are many 2 and 3 star rated vehicles on the road that have airbags but are lacking in some of the other features discussed here.
+Most new cars now have front and side driver and passenger airbags as standard.
+However, these alone are not an adequate safety measure in a serious crash.
+There are many 2- and 3-star rated vehicles on the road that have airbags, but lack the other features listed here.

 Autonomous Emergency Braking (AEB)